H.R. 2799: Closing the Bump Stock Loophole Act of 2025

 6

-The restrictions would not apply to the United States, states, tribes, or their agencies and subdivisions acting under official authority.
+The ban does not apply to the United States, states, tribes, or any of their departments, agencies, or political subdivisions acting under official authority.
+Law enforcement and military units keep access to whatever equipment their agencies authorize.

 Who benefits from H.R.
 2799?